vbookshelf/Mammogram-Mass-Analyzer/README.md

 ## 4- Model Training and Validation

 The model card contains a summary of the training and validation datasets as well as the validation results.
 I've also included a confusion matrix and classification report.
 There's also some info on the app.
-Please refer to this document: https://github.com/vbookshelf/Mammogram-Mass-Analyzer/blob/main/mammogram-mass-analyzer-v0.0/Model-Card-and-App-Info.pdf
+Please refer to this document:<br>
+https://github.com/vbookshelf/Mammogram-Mass-Analyzer/blob/main/mammogram-mass-analyzer-v0.0/Model-Card-and-App-Info.pdf

 All the project jupyter notebooks are stored in the folder called "Notebooks".
 There are five notebooks.